-Newly Assigned Site: Discovery: 1 eligible and 1 non-program discharge
+Newly Assigned Site: Discovery: 1 eligible and 1 non-program discharge.

-- Continue with the file review. - Is there already a funding agreement/order in place? - Try to determine the location of both discharges. - Are they co-mingled, overlapping plumes, same source area? - Separate and distinct, plumes located on separate areas of the facility?
+- Continue with the file review: - Is there already a funding agreement/order in place? - Try to determine location of both discharges. - Are they co-mingled, overlapping plumes, same source area? - Are they separate and distinct, plumes located on separate areas of the Facility?.

-Newly Assigned Site: Discovery: Separate and Distinct Plumes
+Newly Assigned Site: Discovery: Separate and Distinct Plumes.

-- Proceed with issuing the purchase order. - Keep the non-program discharge in mind during cleanup activities. - Step out soil borings and monitoring wells. - Plume migration. - If the evidence indicates the non-program discharge is impacting our cleanup we need to follow steps for a co-mingled contamination plume.
+- Proceed with issuing the purchase order to address the program discharge only. - Keep the non-program discharge in mind during cleanup activities. - Step out soil borings & monitoring wells. - Plume migration. - If the evidence indicates the non-program discharge is impacting our Cleanup, follow steps for a co-mingled contamination plume.
+See SOP. - Work with your Team Leader to evaluate if the non-program discharge will be managed by PRP or the District.